isomerpages/mol-articles/financial-articles/support-schemes.md

 # <a name="top"></a>Support is available for Singaporeans affected by COVID-19.

-Whether you have lost your job (including self-employment) or suffered a drop in income due to COVID-19, you should know that help is available to get you through this.
+Whether you have lost your job (including self-employment) or suffered a drop in income due to COVID-19, know that help is available to get you through this.

-The government has committed close to 100 billion dollars to stabilise the economy and protect livelihoods.
-Out of which, an extensive portion is set aside as cash relief and subsidies for affected individuals.
+The Government has committed close to $100 billion to stabilise the economy and protect livelihoods.
+A significant portion is set aside as cash relief and subsidies for affected individuals.

-Those in need may also consider pre-existing support schemes which offer additional support ranging from housing and medical to employment.
+Those in need may also consider existing support schemes which offer additional support in the various areas of housing, healthcare and education.

 <img src="/images/holistic-support.jpg" alt="support">